| OTTAVIANO PETRVCCI |

 par Iean Sweelinck, organiste à Amstelredam, Leiden 1612.
 Drie

-tweestemmige madrigalen zijn in de serie Hortus Musicus door Bärenreiter gepubliceerd.
+tweestemmige madrigalen zijn in de serie Hortus Musicus door Bärenreiter gepubliceerd, nl

-gemaakt naar microfilms van de oorspronkelijke drukken, waarvan exemplaren berusten in de
+is gemaakt naar microfilms van de oorspronkelijke drukken, waarvan exemplaren berusten in

 De Franse teksten uit deze verzameling komen uit